liupfskygre/metagenomics-workshop-1/source/assembly/assembly.rst

 ============================
 Assembling reads with Velvet
 ============================
-In this exercise you will learn how to perform an assembly with Velvet.
-Velvet takes your reads as input and turns them into contigs.
+In this exercise you will learn how to perform an assembly with `Velvet <https://www.ebi.ac.uk/~zerbino/velvet/>`_.
+Velvet takes your reads as input and assembles them into contigs.
 It consists of two steps.
 In the first step, ``velveth``, the de Bruijn graph is created.
-Afterwards the graph is traversed and contigs are created with ``velvetg``.
+In the second one, the graph is traversed and contigs are created with ``velvetg``.
 When constructing the de Bruijn graph, a *kmer* has to be specified.
 Reads are cut up into pieces of length *k*, each representing a node in the graph, edges represent an overlap (some de Bruijn graph assemblers do this differently, but